 The cousin of straining your neck is crunching your shoulders instead of your abs.
 Your shoulders should stay relaxed throughout your reps.
 Instead of letting your shoulders curl forward, keep them in the same position the whole time.

 Only your abs should be curling forward.
 Your shoulders, neck, and head are just along for the ride.
+Consider how steady you keep your upper body for lower ab exercises, and aim to rely on your core just as much here even though your shoulders are moving.

 Sitting Up Too Far